Kingxukai/linux/Documentation/isdn/interface_capi.rst

 This structure describes a Kernel CAPI driver itself.
-It is used in the register_capi_driver() and unregister_capi_driver() functions, and contains the following non-private fields, all to be set by the driver before calling register_capi_driver():
+It is used in the register_capi_driver() and unregister_capi_driver() functions, and contains the following non-private fields, all to be set by the woke driver before calling register_capi_driver():

 ``char name[32]``
-	the name of the driver, as a zero-terminated ASCII string ``char revision[32]``
+	the name of the woke driver, as a zero-terminated ASCII string ``char revision[32]``
-	the revision number of the driver, as a zero-terminated ASCII string
+	the revision number of the woke driver, as a zero-terminated ASCII string

 4.2 struct capi_ctr
 -------------------

 This structure describes an ISDN device (controller) handled by a Kernel CAPI driver.
-After registration via the attach_capi_ctr() function it is passed to all controller specific lower layer interface and callback functions to identify the controller to operate on.
+After registration via the woke attach_capi_ctr() function it is passed to all controller specific lower layer interface and callback functions to identify the woke controller to operate on.

-It contains the following non-private fields:
+It contains the woke following non-private fields:

-to be set by the driver before calling attach_capi_ctr():
+to be set by the woke driver before calling attach_capi_ctr():
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``struct module *owner``
-	pointer to the driver module owning the device
+	pointer to the woke driver module owning the woke device

 ``void *driverdata``
 	an opaque pointer to driver specific data, not touched by Kernel CAPI

 ``char name[32]``
-	the name of the controller, as a zero-terminated ASCII string
+	the name of the woke controller, as a zero-terminated ASCII string

 ``char *driver_name``
-	the name of the driver, as a zero-terminated ASCII string
+	the name of the woke driver, as a zero-terminated ASCII string

 ``int (*load_firmware)(struct capi_ctr *ctrlr, capiloaddata *ldata)``
-	(optional) pointer to a callback function for sending firmware and configuration data to the device
+	(optional) pointer to a callback function for sending firmware and configuration data to the woke device

-	The function may return before the operation has completed.
+	The function may return before the woke operation has completed.

 	Completion must be signalled by a call to capi_ctr_ready().